Keenan Allen Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Allen has averaged 57.5 receiving yards per game in his two career matchups, 23.0 fewer than his over/under for Sunday's game.
+- Allen's 57.5 receiving yards per game in his two matchups against the Bengals are 23.0 fewer than his over/under for Sunday's game.

-- In two matchups, Allen has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bengals.
+- Allen, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Allen's stats vs. Bengals date back to 2016.

-- The Bengals have the NFL's 24th-ranked pass defense this season, yielding 269.1 yards per game through the air.
+- This week Allen will face the NFL's 24th-ranked pass defense (269.1 yards allowed per game).

-- The Bengals have given up 14 passing TDs this year (1.3 per game), ranking them second among NFL defenses.
+- At 1.3 passing TDs allowed per game, the Bengals defense is ranked second in the NFL.

 Recent Performances